ciscoheat/mithril-hx/README.md

 ]);
 ```

 The syntax is simple, just replace `m('tag', ...)` with `TAG(...)`, where TAG is a valid HTML5 tag.
-These is one compiler directive that you can use in your `.hxml` file to configure it:
+These is one compiler directive that you can use to configure it:

 `-D lowercase-mithril-sugartags` - If you don't like UPPERCASE tags.
 Understandable, but increases the risk for compilation errors since the lowercase tags may collide with variables.